gn0mesort/gn0mesort.github.io/content/code/fizzbuzz.md

 subtitle: ""
 description: "The mandatory demonstration of minimum competency."
 summary:
-    "Fizzbuzz in various languages just to demonstrate that I'm not totally useless.
-Some solutions are unnecessarily clever."
+    "This page is a list of \"Fizzbuzz\" implementations in various languages.
+Some of the solutions are unnecessarily clever.
+Hopefully, this demonstrates that I'm not totally useless."
 date: 2022-03-29T15:10:39-07:00
 toc: true
 highlighter: true
 backrefs: true
 ---

-Fizzbuzz in various languages just to demonstrate that I'm not totally useless.
+This page is a list of ["Fizzbuzz"](https://https://en.wikipedia.org/wiki/Fizz_buzz) implementations in various languages.
+Some of the solutions are unnecessarily clever.
+Hopefully, this demonstrates that I'm not totally useless.
-Some solutions are unnecessarily clever.

 ## C89